FIELD SOBRIETY TEST IN DUI CASES CALIFORNIA

 Should I Submit to The Field Sobriety Test?

 If you do well, then yes.
 Most people, despite what they believe, don’t do well.
-The tests are subjective and in eyes of a Los Angeles DUI Officer, you can’t do well.
+The tests are subjective and in the eyes of a Los Angeles DUI Attorney, it is very hard to do well.

-Because these Field sobriety tests are voluntary tests and a refusal to submit to the field sobriety tests should not be allowed to be used against a driver suspected of a DUI in court or at the DMV, we recommend that you do not submit to it.
-If you do, we can help you defend your DUI regardless of how poorly you did.
+Because the field sobriety tests are voluntary and a refusal to submit to the field sobriety tests should not be allowed to be used against a driver suspected of a DUI in court or at the DMV, we recommend that you do not submit to it.
+But if you did submit to the field sobriety tests, Los Angeles DUI Attorney can help you defend your DUI regardless of how poorly you did.

 Los Angeles DUI lawyer will help you fight your DUI case in Los Angeles.
 Our expertise allows us to get the best possible deals for you or take your case to trial when negotiation fails.
 We are known by judges and prosecutors and take an aggressive position, defending our clients every step of the way.
 We offer competitive prices and accept most credit cards.
 Our payment plans are very affordable and will allow you to hire one of the best DUI lawyers in Los Angeles.
 We are taking calls any time and you will reach an attorney directly if you call now.
 Call for a free consultation and evaluation of your case.